rifat328/Anomaly-Detection-on-Streamed-Data/README.md

 # Anomaly Detection on Streamed Data 🌐

-Welcome to the **Anomaly Detection on Streamed Data** project!
+Welcome to the **Efficient Data Stream Anomaly Detection** project!
 This repository dives into the fascinating world of identifying anomalies in real-time data streams using Python.

 ## What is Anomaly Detection?